 Note this page will be changing as I have new ideas, or have ideas taken up by students.
 I would like to emphasize that I am open to any ideas or proposals.

-The ideas are generally open to any level (G53IDS or Masters, etc), I'll just adjust expectations to the appropriate level, or to your personal interests.
+The ideas are generally open to any level we can adjust expectations to the appropriate level, or to your personal interests.

 Areas of particular interest:

 Note that I have approximately ordered the ideas with the 'most interesting to me' first - of course, your definition of interesting might well differ :-).

 There are existing methods to create heuristics for simple optimisation problems.
 The project would take the (existing) data from these systems and then analyse for patterns, clusters, etc. It would be a form of data-mining with the intent being to understand the data, and also to be able to predict the properties of new data that might be generated.
 The data is in the form of simple two-dimensional arrays of integers, and an associated fitness function.
 Hence, it should be possible to feed it into many different kinds of existing tools.
 (The project could be a good opportunity to develop skills in this popular and important area.)

 There are many well-known algorithms for solving optimisation methods; but intelligently exploiting them can be tedious.
 Hence, in hyper-heuristics such intelligence is moved into a separate component that can be re-used.
 (This can be seen as an example of a good softare-engineering practice of dividing complex programs into well-understood and portable components).
 Hyper-heuristics can be used as a source or very large amounts of data and so this gives the opportunity to try out different methods for data-mining, and so of interest to those wanting to do Big Data, but linking it with intelligent decision making.
 This is a general area; and so more than one project might well be possible in this area.
 Given the existing frameworks that you will be able to use, then you do not need to know about optimisation.